Designs with materials from CLIP STUDIO ASSETS

 1. I drag the paper from the downloads folder to the canvas.

-In the case of this material, it's too wide for what I want to do, so I have to edit it.
-The advantage of image materials is that it allows us to edit more easily with the settings of the “Tool Properties” window.
-To access these settings we will go to: **Tool window > Object > Tool property window.* *
+In the case of this material, it is too wide for what I want to do, so I have to edit it.
+The advantage of image materials is that it allows us to edit them more easily with the settings in the “Tool Properties” window.
+To access these settings, go to: Tool Window > Object > Tool Properties Window.

 In order to modify the proportions at will, I will uncheck the option: “Maintain proportion”.
 To simulate the shadow, follow the process explained above.